MartinezAgullo/GenAI_2_WebChatbot/README.md

 # ChatGPT-like Website
-Simple Chatbot with Open Source LLMs using Python and Hugging Face Flask is used for hosting the backend service.
+Simple Chatbot with Open Source LLMs using Python and Hugging Face.
+Flask is used for hosting the backend service.

  - `chatbot_InLine.py`: Chatbot based  in"[facebook/blenderbot-400M-distill](https://huggingface.co/facebook/blenderbot-400M-distill)".
 This choice is motivated because it has an open-source license and runs relatively fast